 Another notable thing is that Whitingham is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Whitingham’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-The citizens of Whitingham are very well educated compared to the average community in the nation: 38.21% of adults in Whitingham have a bachelor's degree or even advanced degree.
+The population of Whitingham is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.21% of adults in Whitingham have a bachelor's degree or even advanced degree.

 The per capita income in Whitingham in 2022 was $32,558, which is low income relative to Vermont, and middle income relative to the rest of the US.
 This equates to an annual income of $130,232 for a family of four.
 However, Whitingham contains both very wealthy and poor people as well.